redhat-cop/gitops-catalog/installplan-approver/README.md

 This code base provides a template, that when completed, can be ingested by ArgoCD/Red Hat Git Ops to deploy and manage the configured Operator into an OpenShift cluster using GitOps.

-The code is structured using kustomize to template the included yaml and allow customized deployment to multiple environemnts including Staging, Development, and Production
+The code is structured using kustomize to template the included yaml and allow customized deployment to multiple environments including Staging, Development, and Production

-This code can also be used to manage the version or upgarde of the operator installed and ensure consistancy across all clusters in a particular environment category.
+This code can also be used to manage the version or upgrade of the operator installed and ensure consistency across all clusters in a particular environment category.

 ## Installation

 To utilize this project first ensure you have created a credential robot account for the repository and can provide those credentials in a ArgoCD Credentials object.
 Next, setup a new "Application" within your ArgoCD Instance that has access to the repository you cloned this template into.
 Target the appropriate overlay by providing the path.
 This should match the environment you are deploying the operator too.
-Use overlay/Stagining for Staging overlay/Development for Development and overlay/Production for production.
+Use overlay/Staging for Staging overlay/Development for Development and overlay/Production for production.

-You can verify what versions will be targetted for initial installation and the final upgraded version by checking the operator.versions file within each of the overlay folders
+You can verify what versions will be targeted for initial installation and the final upgraded version by checking the operator.versions file within each of the overlay folders

 Once the application is created within ArgoCD use the Sync actions to advance the configuration.